apolanco115/fun-with-friends/README.md

 * [p5.js](https://p5js.org/) - For sketches
 * [Docker](https://www.docker.com/) - For the containerization of the application

-## User Stories

-* As a user, I can create an account.

-* As a user, I can login once an account has been created.

-* As a user, I can create a room for drawing.

-* As a user, I can join a created room for drawing.

-* As a user, I can draw on a canvas and communicate it via a web socket.

-* As a user, I can receive a draw message via a web socket and see the drawing on my screen.

-* As a user, I can change the color of my brush.

-* As a user, I can change the size of my brush.

 ## Future Work

 * Add the ability to save download state of canvas